tcollier/sommelier/README.md

 ## Variation

-The algorithm applied here has 2 primary differences from Gale-Shapely
+The algorithm applied here has a few key differences from Gale-Shapely

+1. The number of dishes and wines do not need to be equal.
-1. Neither suitors nor suitees need to have a complete ranking of the other set.
+2. Neither dishes nor wines need to have a complete ranking of the other set.
-2. The rankings are determined by a symmetrical match score.
-For example, the match score for Alice and Steve is the same as for Steve and Alice.
-Though scores are relative, so Alice's match score for Steve may be her highest scoring match, but that same score may only be the fifth highest scoring match for Steve.
+3. The rankings are determined by a symmetrical match score.
+For example, the match score for Eggplant and Cabernet is the same as for Cabernet and Eggplant.
+Though scores are relative, so Eggplant's match score for Cabernet may be its highest scoring match, but that same score may only be the fifth highest scoring match for Cabernet.

-Because of these differences, not every suitor or suitee is guaranteed to have a proposal.
-Swapping the suitor and suitee sets can have dramatic effects on the final set of proposals.
+Because of these differences, not every dish or wine is guaranteed to be in the pairings map.
+Swapping the dish and wine sets in the match catalog alter the final set of pairings.

 ## Usage